ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 1. Options to activate the reporting of **additional output** maps and time series (e.g. soil moisture maps)

 2. Options that activate **special LISFLOOD modules**, such as inflow hydrographs and the simulation of reservoirs

+You find a full documentation of all the options in the [LISFLOOD Model Documentation](https://ec-jrc.github.io/lisflood-model/) under the section 'OPTIONAL LISFLOOD PROCESSES'.

 **Viewing available options**